fly-hiring/backend-engineer-challenge/README.md

 This lib is there for to help you, give you ideas, and prevent you from wasting time learning the Stripe API or their Ruby library.
 The details of the lib are documented in [STRIPE-README.md](lib/STRIPE-README.md).

 We also want to see you query + aggregate invoices.
 Add a method to the `Invoice` model that summarizes invoice totals by month for multiple years.
 Think hard about how many invoices we're dealing with.
 We want this method to be fast.

+Finally, we really want to hear your thoughts on solving customer problems.
+Make sure to check out the NOTES.md section below for more details.

+## NOTES.md

+`NOTES.md` is a place for you to show us how you think about the problem and what you'd be thinking about if you were in charge of this feature at Fly.io.
+Even though this project does not have a UI component, we're **especially** interested in how you think the billing experience should work for developers using Fly.io.
+We want to see you approach the exercise in a way that prioritizes the needs of our users.

+Here are some examples of things we love reading in peoples' `NOTES.md` files:

+* What big customer-facing ideas would you focus on to improve their experience around usage and billing?
+* How would you run the Stripe sync in production?
+How do we maintain confidence that this sync continues to work?
+* How would you communicate errors and problems to the user?
+* What columns could you add to the invoice/invoice item models that you think our users would find helpful?
+* Any other comments, questions, or thoughts that came up.

 ## What We're Looking For